 For a reliable, science-based answer, I sent samples off for lab testing to determine once and for all – which method is more potent and by how much.

-The Purpose of This Research
+The Purpose of This Experiment

 TL: DR Per lab test results, the Green Dragon Long Soak Tincture method produces a more potent tincture.
-The longer the soak, the more potent the final product, until a certain point.

 However, this method produces a stronger-tasting tincture with more residual plant matter like chlorophyll.